 Playing games that challenge your dog’s brain and senses is great fun for them and for you.
 It’s stimulating, interesting and the ideal way for pups to learn new things.
 It’s also a lovely chance to spend some quality time together, and to get an insight into how your charming canine mind works.

 Loyal, Fun and Smart: Dogs have it All!

 Another interpretation of canine research is that your dog moves or disobeys deliberately as a way of capturing your attention.
 It’s heart-warming to know that your dog craves you most of all.
 In return, our furry friends are loving and dedicated, none more so than the loyal dog Hachiko and the film Hachi: A Dog’s Tale.

-Just like Hachi, dogs can be mischievous and cheeky, which is all part of their charm.
+Just like Hachi, dogs can be cheeky, which is all part of their charm.
 Their zest for life and joy is infectious.
-Sometimes that involves a bit of cunning in the service of getting their favorite treat.
+Sometimes that involves a bit of mischief in the service of getting their favorite treat.
 But it’s just evidence of how smart dogs are and how much they understand humans.

 Dogs have a lot to teach us and it’s those lessons that we are bringing to you – on our blog and across the site.
 To reconnect you to what is important in life – Hachi can help in your journey.
 How does your dog see the world differently, or perform tricks for a treat?
 Leave your story in the comments!